 The common fig tree does not need another tree for pollination.
 Scale insects are one of its chief pest problems.

-The Best Time to Prune Fig Trees
+When to Prune Fig Trees

 Some trees and shrubs "bleed" (leak sap when cut) more than others, and this is the case with fig trees.
 Such bleeding can increase the likelihood of introducing diseases into the wound (where the pruning cut is made).
 For this reason, pruning is avoided at those times when bleeding is likely.